U.S. flag

 Military Occupation

-Occupation for enlisted personnel within the Army is defined by a Military Occupation Specialty (MOS) code.
-MOS code usage varies over time as new occupations are created and old ones are eliminated or reorganized.
-To account for these changes, we aggregate MOS occupation codes to the Department of Defense's Military Occupational Specialty Classification codes at the 2- and 3-digit levels.
+Occupation for enlisted personnel is typically defined by a Military Occupation Specialty (MOS) code.
+MOS code usage varies across service branches and over time as new occupations are created and old ones are eliminated or reorganized.
+To maintain consistency across service branches and time, we aggregate MOS occupation codes to the Department of Defense's Military Occupational Specialty Classification codes at the 2- and 3-digit levels.

 Employer Geography